kurta999/CustomKeyboard/README.md

 14. **AntiNumLock** - Doesn't allow to disable NumLock, re-enables it immendiately when it's disabled.
 15. **TerminalHotkey** - Hotkey for terminal, like in Linux.
 Can be launched from Windows Explorer with current path as starting directory and from Desktop
 16. **File explorer opener** - Open file explorer by sending a specific TCP packet to this application
+17. **MTA -> SA-MP MapConverter** - Convert maps from MTA-SA Race and MTA:SA DM to SA-MP with every item which is supported by SA-MP; objects, actors, vehicles with components, checkpoints and pickups.

 *(1) This is an outdated part of this project, it doesn't support sizers.
 It's not recommended to create GUI without sizers, only use it if you know what you are doing.